ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/duo-signup.md

 4. After scanning the barcode with the app on your phone, an entry titled 'UCSF PharmChem' should appear in the app
 5. Click the 'Continue' button

-_Comment_: If you have problems scanning the barcode, there is also an option to receive a on-time activation link via email.
+_Comment_: If you have problems scanning the barcode, there is also an option to receive a one-time activation link via email.

 #### Step 2f: Finish enrollment